fhoedemakers/PicoSystem_InfoNes/README.md

-# InfoNEs a NES emulator for the Pimoroni PicoSystem handheld
+# InfoNes a NES emulator for the Pimoroni PicoSystem handheld

 This is a work in progress.